 The Stage I storm water perimeter swale was created by constructing two berms.
-The inner berm, called the landfill berm, is constructed around the area filled with solid waste, and the outer berm, called the storm water berm, was constructed around the inner berm to hold storm water runoff from the landfill in the swale until the storm water could be filtered and discharge to Cypress Strand.
-The storm water swale drains to an 8 acre, 40 acre-feet storm water detention pond.
-The pond is located at the southwest corner of the Stage I Landfill.
+The inner berm, called the landfill berm, is constructed around the area filled with solid waste, and the outer berm, called the storm water berm, was constructed around the inner berm to hold storm water runoff from the landfill in the swale until the storm water could be treated prior to discharge to Cypress Strand.
+The storm water swale drains to either a 10 acre storm water wet retention pond (Pond #2), or a 1.5 acre dry detention pond (Pond #1).
+The ponds are located at the southwest corner of the Stage I Landfill.
 Storm water enters the perimeter swale via direct rainfall, sheet flow down the outside slopes of the landfill, and from storm water discharge structures.
 Storm water collected in terrace swales on the landfill is diverted to inlets on the terrace swales which are connected to storm water pipes.
 The storm water pipes discharge storm water at the bottom of the landfill into the perimeter swale through the discharge structures.
-The Stage I system consists of a channel-wet pond detention system with in-line turbo disk sand effluent filtration system.
-The filter system was manufactured by Miller Leaman and consists of two skid units (Model 2SV) with 22 pods on each unit with a capacity of 500 gallons per minute, or 1000 gallons per minute total.
-The channel-wet pond detention system is designed to provide for the first one inch of runoff over the 154-acre contributing project area.
-The water quality treatment volume for Stage I is 558,875 cubic feet (12.83 ac-ft), and the system provides for 975,105 cubic feet (22.39 ac-ft).
-Two pumps located at the northwest corner of the pond provide the treatment volume for the wet pond in Stage I. The water quality treatment is provided between the lead pump (elevation 32.77 feet) and the all pumps off elevation of 30.77 feet.
-The pumps discharge through a 12" ductile iron pipe to parallel filtration system.
-The treated water leaves the filtration system through a 12" HDPE pipe to a junction manhole.
-A 24" HDPE pipe leaves the manhole and discharges via a mitered end section in the southwest corner of Stage III, to the Outfall 001/Cypress Strand.
-Attenuation for the 100-year/24 hour storm event is provided by a weir housed in the pump station.
-When the water in the pond reaches elevation 34.3 feet, the water will discharge through the 24-inch HDPE pipe that is connected to the junction manhole.
+The treatment volume for Pond #2 provides for the first inch of runoff over the 115.38-AC contributing area.
+9.61 ac-ft is required while 24.04 ac-ft is required and the discharge is routed to Pond #1.
+The treatment volume for Pond #1 provides for the first half inch of runoff over the 39.0-AC contributing area.
+1.62 ac-ft is required while 3.52 ac-ft is required.
+Pond #1 includes an underdrain system to provide additional filtration of the stormwater prior to discharge to a perimeter ditch that drains westward to the southwest corner of Stage III, to the Outfall 001/Cypress Strand.